Code-Institute-Submissions/WelshDan-fanzone/README.md

 #### 4.2 Version Control: Usage of Git and Githug for version control, incl explanation of commit messages

+The goal was to add and commit after changes and to push after several changes were made.
+As CodeAnywhere became more unpredictable then the pushes became more frequent.

+My aim was to use a descriptive word at the start of the commits to explain as economically as possible using the minimal amount of words to explain what was changed.

 #### 4.3 Remaining errors after testing

 There are a few errors and bugs remaining: